How Can I Help My 2-Month-Old Develop Healthy Sleep Habits?

 “During the first few months of a child’s life, babies develop trust by being attended to whenever they cry.
 They are, so to speak, impossible to spoil,” says Nicholas Levy, MD, a pediatrician at Scripps Coastal Medical Center Encinitas.

-If they have any condition, such as colic or reflux, that caused prolonged crying infants should be held or cuddled.
+If they have any condition, such as colic or reflux, that causes prolonged crying, infants should be held or cuddled.

 “The temptation to ‘just let them cry it out’ should be avoided at all costs, even if it’s hard on the parents.
 The psychological benefits are very significant,” Dr. Levy says.

 The first two months are a time when it doesn’t matter where or how infants fall asleep (as long as it happens in a safe sleeping environment).
 They won’t remember any of it.
-Children appear to begin developing memory and internalizing sensation at about 2 to 3 months of life.
+Children appear to begin developing memory and internalizing sensation at about two to three months of life.

 “Do they want their baby to sleep in their bedroom, in the family bed or in his or her own crib or bassinet?"
 Dr. Levy says.